mina0magdy/Live-Long_prosper_Agent/README.md

 2. **Breadth-First Search (BFS):** BFS is complete, meaning it will find a solution if one exists.
 It is also optimal as long as the costs of all edges are equal.

 3. **Iterative Deepening Depth-First Search (IDS):** IDS is complete in finite state spaces.
-It is also optimal, meaning it finds the shallowest goal.
+It is also optimal as long as the costs of all edges are equal.

 4. **Uniform Cost Search (UCS):** UCS is complete and optimal.
-It explores options in every direction and does not have any information about the goal location.
+It explores options in every direction according to path cost.

 5. **Greedy Best-First Search (GR1 and GR2):** The completeness and optimality of these algorithms depend on the heuristic used.
 If the heuristic is admissible and consistent, the algorithm is both complete and optimal.